 MRI is contraindicated if patients

-There are several MRI techniques; choice of technique depends on the specific tissue, location, and suspected disorder:
+There are several MRI techniques Variations of MRI Sagittal T1-weighted image of the brain shows normal midline structures.
+Sagittal proton density–weighted 3-tesla magnetic resonance image of the right knee shows meniscocapsular separation... read more ; choice of technique depends on the specific tissue, location, and suspected disorder:

-Perfusion-weighted imaging (PWI) can detect areas of hypoperfusion in early ischemic stroke but cannot yet reliably distinguish areas with benign oligemia from those with injurious hypoperfusion that results in infarction.
+Perfusion-weighted imaging (PWI) can detect areas of hypoperfusion in early ischemic stroke but cannot yet reliably distinguish areas with benign oligemia from those with injurious hypoperfusion due to infarction.

 Diffusion tensor imaging (DTI) is an extension of DWI that can show white matter tracts in 3 dimensions (tractography) and can be used to monitor the integrity of CNS tracts affected by aging and disease.